Bsal13/Offensive-Security-Proving-Grounds-Boxes/Shenzi (Intermediate) Windows Box.md

 - Found an admin link and was directed to an admin login page
 - Logged into the admin page with the found credentials in the smb share
 - Navigated to upload plugin page
+- Uploaded a reverse shell on the plugin page
+- Navigated to
-- Created a White Winterworlf Web Shell and uploaded it into the plugin page
+- Created a White Winterwolf Web Shell and uploaded it into the plugin page
 -
 -
 - Text